pyjamabrah/pyjamabrah/content/products/library/index.md

           a: "Yes!
 The courses are taught as if the learner has no idea about the subject.
 Each course starts of by ensuring that the basics needed to understand the followup lectures is understood."
           open: "open"
         - q: "Why a subscription model?"
           a: "We are billed for the hosting and bandwidth by the platform provider.
 While we would very much like to offer lifetime validity, given the recurring bills, we have to ensure we continue to earn enough to be able to fund the effort and bring more value to our learners.
-The Half-Yearly plan is for those who cannot afford the yearly subscription but can benefit from burst learning.
+The Quarterly plan is for those who cannot afford the yearly subscription but can benefit from burst learning.
 To get the most out of our content, we recommend subscribing to the yearly plan."
           open: "open"
         - q: "Do I need a special machine configuration to take this course?"
           a: "No!
 All you will need is an internet connection and the Chrome browser.
 The hands-on examples and lab work is based on GitHub codespaces platform.
 We use GitHub Codespace to ensure that you don't struggle with the setup and focus on the learnings.
 You are always free to setup the environment locally.
 Although, we won't support that, but you are free to do so.
 The courses, as much possible use a Emulator target of a real board, so if you wanted to run the code on real board.
 You can do so."